daehwa/Poem-Yoon/README.md

 # Poem-Yun
 This application is inspired by lecture 'Yun Dongju' of Literature and Creativity, UNIST

+Yun Dongju was a Korean poet.
+(1917 - 1945)
+Known for his lyric poetry as well as resistance poetry.
+You can see more details in [here](https://en.wikipedia.org/wiki/Yun_Dong-ju)

+This application contains his poetical works _Sky, Wind, Star and Poem_.
+I hope many people enjoy his poem and know his life.

 You can download this application on
 [google play store](https://play.google.com/store/apps/details?id=com.literature.eoghk.yunpoem)